2020PB/police-brutality/reports/Arizona.md

 Several other residents of the Garfield neighborhood have complained of police behavior that night, including one who says she passed out in her yard due to a tear-gas-induced asthma attack and awoke to find an officer handcuffing her.

-tags: arrest, tackle, tear-gas, bystander
+tags: arrest, tackle, tear-gas, bystander, zip-tie-likely

 id: az-phoenix-3